aabbtree77/esp32-vpn/README.md

 [canyouseeme.org](https://canyouseeme.org/)

 This path is not recommended.
-Instead, one could communicate with ESP32 as indicated in the introduction or even by [sending commands via github](https://github.com/aabbtree77/sendrecv) which I used before not knowing about the existence of IFPS.
+Instead, one could communicate with ESP32 via IPFS as indicated in the introduction or even by [sending commands via github](https://github.com/aabbtree77/sendrecv) which I used before, when not knowing about the existence of IPFS.

 ## Observations about ESP32 and MicroPython